ashishps1/awesome-behavioral-interviews/README.md

 </ul>
 </details>

-## Questions you can ask the interviewer
+## ？Questions you can ask the interviewer
 - What brought you to this company?
 What has been most challenging for you?
 - Can you share some insight about the day-to-day responsibilities of this position?
 What’s a typical day like?
 - Can you tell me about the opportunities for career advancement at [company name]?